About The Life of a Diabetic

 After 3 days in ICU and 2 days in a normal room I was sent home.
 I started on 5 insulin pen shots a day with Lantus syringe at night.
 After year and a half I switched over to a pump.
 I still wear an insulin pump and continuous glucose monitoring system.
 My A1C’s are decent, not always the best, but manageable.

 I now live in south Florida and have a great diabetes team around me, headed up by my amazing and beautiful girlfriend and her family.
 My family lives in Pennsylvania and they are here with me at mind and heart, just not physically.
 I grew up my first 20 years of life in Easton, PA.
-I started my own SEO company in Delray Beach in 2009.
+I started my own SEO company in Royal Palm Beach in 2009.
 I now spend my time working and learning about search marketing and writing and advocating for diabetes.